 Saturday 11 April, Motril, Spain

 In his morning storytime, Peter presented a historical overview of the Straights of Gibraltar, which we couldn’t view in daylight because we had to wait for that lost passenger to get on board.

 Motril, a small port town, in the Spanish region of Andalucia on the Costa Tropical, is the gateway to Granada, the old capital of Moorish Spain.
 Passengers could choose to visit the world heritage site, the palace of Alhambra.
 Before I left on this trip, I spent several hours touring the palace online on their comprehensive website.
 I opted for the alternative tour to Las Alpujarras, Spain’s southern mountains of the Sierra Nevada Mountain Range to visit the ancient Andalusian villages.

-Cathy, our guide, and Ricardo our driver, provided the guidance on this journey.
+Cathy, our guide, and Ricardo our driver provided guidance on this journey.
 The bus climbed into the mountains, and we watched the scenery pass by as we snaked along a river gorge.
-Heavy rain clouds hovered over the mountains obscuring the some of the views, but we still could see the terraced farmlands along the roadway.
+Heavy rain clouds hovered over the mountains obscuring some of the views, but we still could see the terraced farmlands along the roadway.

 Sunday 12 April, At Sea, The Alboran Sea between Spain and Africa.

 Peter presented another lecture on Mediterranean seafaring with the question, what was the most significant event of 1492.
-Peter’s argument for the Moors surrendering to the Spanish king because without that event, Columbus could never had made the voyage.
+Peter’s argument for the Moors surrendering to the Spanish king because, without that event, Columbus could never have made the voyage.